Lesson Sample

-Your job is to sit in that chair each day and follow our lead.
+Just sit in the chair and follow our lead.

 Time – 3 Hours, 20 Minutes